Skip to main content

 At the compulsory secondary education level:

-The Ministry for Education (MFED) launched ‘My Journey: achieving through different paths’, a secondary school reform aiming to tackle early school leaving further and to provide a system for all learners by addressing their different learning aptitudes, intelligence and patterns.
+The Ministry for Education, Sport, Youth, Research and Innovation (MEYR) launched ‘My Journey: achieving through different paths’, a secondary school reform aiming to tackle early school leaving further and to provide a system for all learners by addressing their different learning aptitudes, intelligence and patterns.

-The reform, both comprehensive and inclusive, was introduced in the first year of secondary schooling (year 9, age 13) during the school year 2019-20.
-Hence since September 2019, through the My Journey reform, secondary school students are allowed to choose from academic, vocational and/or applied subjects in addition to the core curriculum.
+The comprehensive and inclusive reform was introduced in the first year of secondary schooling (year 9, age 13) during the school year 2019-20.
+Hence, since September 2019, through the My Journey reform, secondary school students are allowed to choose from academic, vocational, and/or applied subjects in addition to the core curriculum.
 A national careers web portal and events such as I Choose were developed.
-Students and parents/guardians are guided through the subject choosing process and have access to all information on the different subject options through the 3 routes.
+Students and parents/guardians are guided through the subject choosing process and can access all information on the different subject options through the 3 routes.

-Lower secondary learners have an opportunity to select options/subjects (general/academic, vocational and applied) alongside their compulsory lessons.
+Lower secondary learners can select options/subjects (general/academic, vocational and applied) alongside their compulsory lessons.
 The following nine vocational subjects and their corresponding applied ones are available:

 • agribusiness, engineering technology;